Create the best viewpoints

 4. List of IFC GUIDs of visible/selected/colored components

 By default, the BCF Manager and BIMcollab Zoom use the properties of the active view to store information in the viewpoint.
-To reduce the amount of data stored in a viewpoint, you can start by editing the display of your model in the current 3D view.
-You can choose to only show the part of the model which is necessary for understanding the issue you want to report.
-You can hide elements by zones, floors...
-Only keep the important components in the active view to limit the size of the viewpoint.
+To reduce the amount of data stored in a viewpoint, start by editing the visible model in the active 3D view.

-When creating slides in Solibri it can easily happen that you link a huge number of components to the viewpoint.
+When creating slides in Solibri, it can easily happen that you link a huge number of components to the viewpoint.
 If you notice a big slow-down in the communication between BIMcollab and Solibri, this is probably the cause.

 Store only what’s needed